Accepting an offer

 Express appreciation for the employer’s time and consideration.

 Example - Phone Script

-Good Morning ________.
-This is ___________ from Western Michigan University.
+Good Morning.
+This is John Smith from Western Michigan University.
 I interviewed with you last Thursday for an internship.
 I am calling to thank you for offering me the position.
 It was really considerate of you to discuss the details with me and give me time to consider your offer.
 After carefully weighing all the factors, my decision is that I will not accept the position with your company.
-While grateful for the offer, I have been offered a position in (a geographic location), which is a better fit for me personally.
-Your opportunity has many great aspects and you will quickly find a candidate who is a best fit for your organization.
-Thank you for the courtesy and the opportunity.
+While grateful for the offer, I have been offered a position in the Chicago area, which is a better fit for me personally.
 It was a pleasure meeting you and your staff and learning more about the company.